Planar boundaries and parabolic subgroups: Examples

 The second phenomenon of interest is that the Bowditch boundary may contain parabolic cut pairs, even when $(G, \mathcal{P})$ does not split over a $2$--ended group relative to $\mathcal{P}$.
 A \emph{parabolic cut pair} is a cut pair consisting of two parabolic points.
 In Corollary~\ref{cor:NoParabolicExact}, we show that if the boundary is connected with no cut points, then inseparable parabolic cut pairs can only exist if $G$ splits over a finite group.

 \begin{defn}[Trees of circles] Let $M$ be a Peano continuum.
 A subset $C$ is a \emph{cyclic element} if $C$ consists of a single cut point or contains a non-cutpoint $p$ and all points $q$ that are not separated from $p$ by any cut point of $M$.
-Each Peano continuum is the union of its cyclic elements, and each pair of cyclic elements intersects in at most one point that is a cut point of $M$ (see Kuratowski \cite[\S 52]{Kuratowski_VolII}).
-A \emph{tree of circles} is a Peano continuum whose cyclic elements are either singletons or homeomorphic to the circle $S^1$.
-Any tree of circles admits a planar embedding by a result of Ayres \cite{Ayres29}. \end{defn}
+Each Peano continuum is the union of its cyclic elements, and each pair of cyclic elements intersects in at most one point that is a cut point of $M$ (see Wilder \cite[\S III.3]{Wilder_Topology}).
+A \emph{tree of circles} is a Peano continuum whose nontrivial cyclic elements are homeomorphic to the circle $S^1$.
+Any tree of circles admits a planar embedding by a classical theorem of Ayres \cite{Ayres29}. \end{defn}

 \begin{prop}[Hide stuff in the peripheral] For any finitely generated group $P$ with an infinite order element, there exists a relatively hyperbolic group pair $(G,\mathcal{P})$ with each peripheral subgroup isomorphic to $P$ and with Bowditch boundary planar and homeomorphic to a tree of circles.